-HAVING EXAMINED the research papers submitted to the Academy concerning Islamic Ṣukūk (Tawriq): Contemporary Applications and Trading, HAVING LISTENED to the discussions on the subject,
+HAVING EXAMINED the research papers submitted to the Academy concerning Islamic Ṣukūk (Tawriq): Contemporary Applications and Trading,

 FIRST: DEFINITION OF TAWRIQ AND TASKIK

 Conventional tawriq or securitization means the transformation of debts into securities (bonds) that are equal in value and tradable.
 These securities constitute an interest-bearing debt, which the issuer owes to the security bearer.
 Shariah strictly prohibits the issuance and trading of this type of securities.